thatmattlove/hyperglass-frr/README.md

 key = "B3K1ckWUpwNyFU1F"
 ```

-In Hyperglass, configure `devices.toml` to use the Key Hash (in this example `$pbkdf2-sha256$29000$9T5njNFaS6lVag1B6H2vFQ$mLEbQD5kOAgjfZZ1zEVlrke6wE8vBEHzK.zI.7MOAVo`) as your FRRouting device's password:
+In hyperglass, configure `devices.toml` to use the Key Hash (in this example `$pbkdf2-sha256$29000$9T5njNFaS6lVag1B6H2vFQ$mLEbQD5kOAgjfZZ1zEVlrke6wE8vBEHzK.zI.7MOAVo`) as your FRRouting device's password:

 ```toml
 [router.'router1']